glasgowm148/ergonaut-handbook/home.md

 ergonaut.space is the community wiki of the Ergo blockchain, a guide translating how to use and the underlying technical details of the Ergo blockchain into easy to understand language for non-technical people.
 If you are a developer or advanced user of cryptocurrencies, [docs.ergoplatform](http://docs.ergoplatform.org/) on GitHub may be a more appropriate source of information.

 ## What is Ergo?
-Ergo is programmable money designed to be used by ordinary people.
+Ergo is the next generation of blockchain and brings unstoppable smart money designed to be used by ordinary people.

 ## What can I do with Ergo?
 The [Sigmaverse](https://sigmaverse.io/) provides a list of all the decentralized applications ([dApps](https://ergonaut.space/en/Glossary/dApps)) available on the Ergo blockchain.
 Common uses include: